-Different weather effects different people in different ways.
+Different weather affects different people in different ways.
 Right now, in California, we are heading into the chilly months (but it’s still in the 80s in the valley!).
 Weather changes can be extremely harsh on your skin, and this time of year is typically dry and cold.
 Cold weather can cause some extreme skin dryness and chapped lips and cheeks.
 Here are winter skin tips to save you from the season!

 In the winter, many people experience dry hands with cracked, sore cuticles.
 One way to keep your hands well moisturized is to soak them in a light oil and wear gloves over the top.
 A perfect oil for this type of treatment is almond oil or apricot kernel oil as these oils soak into the skin quickly.
 They are used in a lot of massage oil blends and can be found at many health food stores.